Jump to:Page Content

 In short, the MPA/ID Program is built on three pillars:

 Classes at the John F. Kennedy School of Government at Harvard University (Harvard Kennedy School/HKS) are taught by the case method, the more traditional lecture format, or a mixture of both.
-Students work together in small groups on project and will have assistance from course assistants, teaching fellows, and faculty members in a collaborative working environment.
+Students work together in small groups on projects and will have assistance from course assistants, teaching fellows, and faculty members in a collaborative working environment.

 The HKS curriculum is built around the concept that future leaders and policy makers need to be adept in analytical, management, and leadership skills in order to serve the public good.
 The three foundational methodological areas at HKS are: